-Over the past 18 months, a series of policy initiatives have been proposed by the Philippines Government, each of which threaten the Philippines' compliance with its international obligations.
+Over the past 15 months, a series of policy initiatives have been proposed by the Philippines Government, each of which bear on the Philippines' compliance with its international obligations.
 Among the proposed policy measures are:

-- Import reduction measures and local manufacturing requirements. - Conditioning renewal of product registrations on (1) the registration of a comparable generic, and (2) the annual sale of an amount of the generic at least equal to the amount sold of the branded product.
-As an alternative to the second requirement, manufacturers would be permitted to reduce the price of the branded product by 50%. - Elimination of brand names (trademarks). - Compulsory licensing.
+- Import reduction measures and local manufacturing requirements - Conditioning renewal of product registrations on (1) the registration of a comparable generic; and (2) the annual sale of an amount of the generic at least equal to the amount sold of the branded product.
+As an alternative to the second requirement, manufacturers would be permitted to reduce the price of the branded product by 50 percent. - Elimination of brand names (trademarks) - Compulsory licensing

 PhRMA has questioned the validity of these actions and their capacity to provide significant improvements to healthcare in the Philippines.
-To date, none of the measures have been implemented and the government has confirmed its intention to abide by its international obligations.
+To date, none of the measures have been implemented and the Government has confirmed its intention to abide by its international obligations.

-Instead the government created a Pharmaceutical Affairs Consultative Committee (PACC) to consider issues relating to pharmaceutical pricing.
-At first the PACC held promise of providing a forum in which the government, pharmaceutical manufacturers, distributors, doctors, and insurance providers would work cooperatively to seek improvements in healthcare for the Philippines public.
-However, subsequent actions by the government strongly suggest that it intends to use the PACC to introduce the measures described above.
+Instead the Government created a Pharmaceutical Affairs Consultative Committee ("PACC") to consider issues relating to pharmaceutical pricing.
+At first the PACC held promise of providing a forum in which the government, pharmaceutical manufacturers, distributors, doctors, and insurance providers would work cooperatively to seek improvements in health care for the Philippines public.
+However, subsequent actions by the Government strongly suggest that it intends to use the PACC to introduce the measures described above.

-The October 5, 1999, Memorandum of Understanding (MoU) that established the PACC and was signed by all the stakeholders gave a broad mandate to "formulate recommendations to serve as inputs in the review and revision of government policies and programs on the pharmaceutical industry."
-Suddenly, without prior consultation, the Philippine Government issued an Advisory Opinion (A.O.) requiring the PACC to respond to proposals to: (1) initially require that all drugs be made available in generic form; (2) require eventual elimination of branded drugs; (3) require compulsory licensing under conditions not consistent with TRIPS; and, (4) authorize parallel imports.
-Since the issuance of this A.O., the Philippine Government has proposed in PACC meetings that the industry reduce by 50% the prices of its 50 top-selling products and agree to a moratorium on any price increases.
+The October 5th 1999 Memorandum of Understanding ("MoU") that established the PACC and was signed by all the stakeholders, gave a broad mandate to "formulate recommendations to serve as inputs in the review and revision of government policies and programs on the pharmaceutical industry."
+However, at the same time, and without consulting all the signatories to the MoU, the Philippine Government issued an Advisory Opinion (A.O.) requiring the PACC to make recommendations on certain specified proposals, including proposals to (1) initially require that all drugs be made available in generic form; (2) require eventual elimination of branded drugs; (3) require compulsory licensing under conditions not consistent with TRIPS; and (4) authorize parallel imports.
+Since the issuance of this A.O., the Philippine Government has proposed in PACC meetings that the industry reduce by 50 percent the prices of its 50 top-selling products and the institution of a moratorium on any price increases.